 - Marketing gardening in family plots

-- Fish farming: a self-financing project for raising and marketing ornamental fish provides an unique learning opportunity for the children
+- Fish farming: a self-financing project for raising and marketing ornamental fish provides a unique learning opportunity for the children

 Antenna is developing new Ecoparks in Mali and Madagascar.
 In collaboration with a network of partners in Mali, trials will be held on various market-gardening techniques in micro-gardens, as well as those of micro-irrigation (with International Development Enterprises) and organic fertiliser.
 The protocols for the first trials were drawn up at a workshop in Dakar, and a working group is ready to launch the first project in Bamako.
-It is intended to set up a training facility in these new technologies on unused land, to raise production and to generate income.
+The intention is to set up a training facility in these new technologies on unused land, to increase production and generate income.